drashtiadn/Week-6-Assignment/README.md

 Dataset:

-For this assignment, we will use the "Pima Indians Diabetes Database" dataset from Kaggle (https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database)
+For this Assignment, we will use the "Pima Indians Diabetes Database" dataset from Kaggle

+(https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database)